adilkhan-m20/simple-todo-page/README.md

-# Welcome to this To Do List App project
+# Welcome to this To Do List Web-App project

 ## Project info